sidarmawan/sidarmawan.github.io/_posts/2021-06-05-server-event-openstack.md

     - Openstack
 ---

-This record is to display the details of each event instance if there is an error in one of the events.
+<p>This record is to display the details of each event instance openstack if there is an error in one of the events.</p>

 <b>Server event list</b><br>